The European Antitrust Review 2015 • Section 3: EU industry sectors

 The ‘patent wars’ among mobile-device firms

-Under the Commission’s guidelines on horizontal cooperation agreements, standard setting organisations require the owners of patents that are essential for the implementation of a standard (such as 3G) to commit to license these patents on fair, reasonable and non-discriminatory (FRAND) terms.
-Such commitments are designed to ensure effective access to standardised technology.
-They prevent patent holders from making the implementation of a standard difficult by refusing to license or requesting excessive fees after the industry has been locked-in to the standard or by charging discriminatory royalties.
+Under patent law, companies own the exclusive rights to their innovations for a specific period of time.
+Patent holders whose technology is essential to implement a specific industry standard (standard-essential patents) are supposed to license it under fair, reasonable and non-discriminatory (FRAND) terms.
+Such commitments are designed to prevent patent holders from making the implementation of a standard difficult by refusing to license or requesting excessive fees after the industry has been locked-in to the standard or by charging discriminatory royalties.

 Samsung: enforcement of ETSI SEPs